Reimagined Sedan with Bold Styling, Premium Comfort, and Elevated Ride Height

 A Digital Key is offered on the Platinum grade.
 With an active Remote Connect subscription, drivers can use the Digital Key (Platinum grade only) via the Toyota App which allows your smartphone to act as your key fob to allow passive entry on front doors and vehicle start.
 The Digital Key can also be shared with friends and family.

 Advanced Park, Safety & Other Technology

 Standard on the Platinum grade is Toyota’s Advanced Park System.
-Sensors identify an open parking space, then once selected by the driver, the system controls steering, shifting, acceleration and braking for hands-free parallel or reverse/forward perpendicular parking.
+Sensors identify an open parking space, then control steering, shifting, acceleration, and braking for hands-free parallel or reverse/forward perpendicular parking.

 All Toyota Crown grades come standard with Toyota Safety Sense 3.0 (TSS 3.0), which includes enhancements made possible by system sensors with improved detection capability.
 The Pre-Collision System with Pedestrian Detection is capable of detecting motorcyclists and guardrails in certain conditions.
 When making a turn or approaching an intersection, the system is designed to detect certain forward or laterally approaching vehicles and provides audio/visual alerts and automatic braking in certain conditions.

 Toyota Crown will be equipped with Dynamic Radar Cruise Control (DRCC).
 Improved lane recognition delivers refined performance of Lane Departure Alert with Steering Assist and Lane Tracing Assist.
 Lane Departure Alert with Steering Assist is designed to notify the driver via audible and visual alerts and slight steering force if it senses the vehicle is leaving the lane without engaging a turn signal.
 When DRCC is set and engaged, Lane Tracing Assist uses visible lane markers or a preceding vehicle to help keep the vehicle centered in its lane.